googleapis/google-cloud-php/README.md

 ]);
 ```

-The [Google Auth library](https://github.com/google/google-auth-library-php) provides a PSR-6 implementation with the SystemV shared memory.
+This library provides a PSR-6 implementation with the SystemV shared memory at `Google\Auth\Cache\SysVCacheItemPool`.
 This implementation is only available on *nix machines, but it's the one of the fastest implementations and you can share the cache among multiple processes.
 The following example shows how to use it.

 ```php
 require __DIR__ . '/vendor/autoload.php';